cstml/cstml.github.io/_posts/2020-11-28-kattis-competitive-setup.md

 theme: post
 date: 28-11-2020
 title: "workflow: Kattis competitive set-up"
+tags: [tmux]
 ---

-# Competing

 At Bath University, each Saturday the Bath Computer Science Society organises programming competitions.

 The format is:
 - teams of 3/2 people
 - 4 hours
 - 5/6 problems from Kattis

 After competing for a while, I realised I could streamline my environment to suit the needs of such a competition.
 As the old adage goes, **every second